Residential development code updates

 For applications for common residential works and structures and alterations and additions to existing homes, the code applies in all other residential areas of the state.

 For applications for new homes, the code applies only in specific residential code areas for new dwellings.

 Consult the residential code guide and frequently asked questions to determine if the code applies to the form of development you are proposing.

-Make sure your proposed development is in an area where the code applies by checking the development plan for the council area and, if you are applying for a new home, the maps of residential code areas for new dwellings.
+Make sure your proposed development is in an area where the code applies by checking the development plan for the council area.
+If you are applying for a new home, check the maps of residential code areas for new dwellings.

 Applying for common residential works and structures

 - contact the relevant council or private certifier for an application form

 - submit your completed application to the council or private certifier.